Every season a number of quizzes are sent to our officials to help them improve their understanding of the rules and procedures.

 Please list all the details which are wrong and state how many players should be on the ice at the time of the face-off resulting from the coincidental penalties call.

 - There should be nothing shown on the clock for the coincidental penalties.
 Only the remaining time of the previous penalty should be showing.
-The time keeper needs to advised when the players with the coincidental penalties can leave the penalty box.
+The time keeper needs to be advised when the players with the coincidental penalties can leave the penalty box (first stoppage of play after 2 minutes).

 - The Black team is still playing short-handed.
 The back linesman shouldn't be calling icing.
 The front linesman needs to loudly indicate there is no icing and wash the call.